List of writing genres: Literary fiction vs. genre fiction

-Literary fiction is a term used to distinguish certain fictional works that possess commonly held qualities to readers outside genre fiction.
-Literary fiction has been defined as any fiction that attempts to engage with one or more truths or questions, hence relevant to a broad scope of humanity as a form of expression.
-Genre fiction is a term used to distinguish fictional works written with the intent of fitting into a specific literary genre, in order to appeal to readers and fans already familiar with that genre.
+Literary fiction is a term that distinguishes certain fictional works that possess commonly held qualities to readers outside genre fiction.
+Literary fiction is any fiction that attempts to engage with one or more truths or questions, hence relevant to a broad scope of humanity as a form of expression.
+Genre fiction is fiction written to appeal to fans of a specific genre.
 There are many sources that help readers find and define literary fiction and genre fiction.